Bumblebee-Project/Bumblebee/README.markdown

 - autotools (2.68+ recommended)
 - glib-2.0 and development headers
 - libx11 and development headers
-- libbsd and development headers
+- libbsd and development headers (if pidfile support is enabled, default yes)

 Runtime dependencies
 --------------------